zagui440s/personalCP/8FullStackApp/day2/deployment.md

 ### Django

 > We'll need to make a few changes to our Django API to prepare it for deployment.
-First we have to make sure that all of our secret keys are within a `.env` file this way we can prevent any vital information from being exposed.
+First we have to make sure that all of our secret keys are within a `.env` file so we can prevent any vital information from being exposed.

 ```python
 # project/settings.py